numberly/appnexus-client/README.rst

     function(client, service, object)

-The ``client`` argument is an ``AppNexusClient`` instance. ``service`` must be a string representing the service to which the object belongs. ``object`` is a python dictionary containing data about an AppNexus entity.
+The ``client`` argument is an ``AppNexusClient`` instance. ``service`` is the string representation of the service to which the object belongs. ``object`` is a Thingy_ instance of the service class, containing all the data about the AppNexus entity.
 The return value of this function will be used as the data representation.

 To use this function and get the desired data representation, you must pass it to the client as the ``representation`` keyword argument.